openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 ### Attachment duplicate checking

-A duplicate warning message displays as soon as a file has completed uploading or a URL Link is added if an exact match is identified in one or more items in the same collection.
+A duplicate warning message displays as soon as a file has completed uploading or a URL Link is added if an exact match is identified in one or more existing items in the same collection.

 File duplicate checking works using MD5 hashes, so the same files with